Reasoning about concurrent loops and recursion with rely-guarantee rules: Wide-spectrum language

 \labelsect{lattice}

-Our language consists of a complete lattice of commands with partial order, $c \refsto d$, meaning command $c$ is refined (or implemented) by command $d$, so that non-deterministic choice ($c \nondet d$) is the lattice join.
-The lattice is complete so that, for a set of commands $C$, non-deterministic choice, $\Nondet C$, is defined as the least upper bound.
-The lattice operators $\nondet$ and $\Nondet$ are considered part of our wide spectrum language.
+Our language consists of a complete distributive lattice of commands, $\mathcal{C}$, with partial order, $c \refsto d$, meaning command $c$ is refined (or implemented) by command $d$, so that non-deterministic choice ($c \nondet d$) is the lattice join and strong conjunction ($c \meet d$) is the lattice meet.
+The lattice is complete so that, for a set of commands $C$, non-deterministic choice, $\Nondet C$, and strong conjunction, $\Meet C$, are are defined as the least upper bound and greatest lower bound, respectively, and the bottom and top elements of the lattice are $\bot$ and $\top$, respectively.
+The lattice operators are considered part of our wide spectrum language.
+Given a complete lattice we can define least ($\mu$) and greatest ($\nu$) fixed points of monotone functions. \footnote{In other works on the refinement calculus \cite{BackWright98,BackWright99}, the dual lattice is used (i.e.\ with the reverse ordering), so greatest fixed points in our theory correspond to least fixed points in theirs.} Programming language functions are defined via \emph{parametrised commands}, that is, they are of type, $Value \fun \Command$.